-With Covid pandemic messing up our holiday plans, Qatar’s scorching heat, and most indoor establishments still closed for kids below 12, it’s not easy to find ways to spend time as a family.
+With the pandemic messing up our holiday plans, Qatar’s scorching heat, and many indoor establishments still closed, it’s not easy to find ways to spend time as a family.

 In the past, we would never even consider visiting any beaches in Qatar between June and September.
 With the heat and humidity reaching ridiculous levels, we assumed staying outdoors for more than 15min was an impossible task.
 This year, out of desperation, we’ve decided to pursue this option.
 And, surprisingly, it works for us much better than we expected!
 Beaches seem to be the only space where families can sit and relax together, at the same time successfully practicing social distancing.

-So how are we doing it with two small kids in tow?
-There’s some logistics involved, but overall once you get yourself organized, it’s not as overwhelming as it seems to be!
+So how are we doing it with small kids in tow?
+There’s some logistic involved, but overall once you get yourself organized, it’s not as overwhelming as it seems to be!

 Based on our own experience of trial and error, below are three main rules which we stick to while enjoying beaches in Qatar, in the summer:

 We don’t stay on the beach between 11am and 3pm.

 It’s simply too hot, especially considering the little ones!
 We either wake up before sunrise to enjoy breakfast & a dip in the morning, or go for a late afternoon / early evening session.
 Both timings have their upsides and downsides.